 - Short-legged cats

-The are very many diseases where a very marked breed predisposition has been demonstrated (i.e., the disease occurs much more commonly in certain breeds or in certain lines within breeds).
+There are many diseases where a very marked breed predisposition has been demonstrated (ie, the disease occurs much more commonly in certain breeds or in certain lines within breeds).
 This gives a very strong indication that the disease is likely to be inherited, or that there is likely to be an underlying inherited component to the disease, but in many cases the gene(s) involved have not yet been discovered.